Joost42/MAP2-CRAB/README.md

 # MAP2-CRAB
 portfolio.docx -> My portfolio I kept while working on the project contains all my results and findings and a final overview of the setup.
-ThesisProgress -> Contains an earlier version of my final thesis (not important)
-powerpoints -> contains some powerpoints I made while working on the project (not important)
+Thesis -> Contains my final thesis and used pictures and bibtex refrencess powerpoints -> contains some powerpoints I made while working on the project (not important)
 Code -> Contains all code I wrote while working on this project.
 Some files relevant to the final solution, most are legacy
+            --> the most important directory here is the esp32_finalCode directory as it contains the code that is used in my final setup.
 crab_sens_proposal.docx -> proposal for an updated crab counting trap without the use of machine vision
 CrabTrap1.stl -> A rendering of the trap I propposed.
+Train&test_Images -> all images I used in different itterations of the model.